3 examples why time - not timing - is your best friend when investing

 1. The power of compounding

 Compounding returns is the bedrock of long-term investing, and its value is often underestimated.
 When you invest, your earnings generate their own earnings over time.
 This snowball effect is most potent when investments are left to grow uninterrupted.
 For example, a USD 10,000 investment in the MSCI USA Total Return Index in 1980 would be worth around USD 1,050,000 in 2024, assuming all dividends were reinvested.
 This is an annualised return of 11.1%.
-So if you have a long investment horizon, it’s better to allow your savings to do their thing on the markets instead of pausing to find the right time to enter the market.
+So if you have a long investment horizon, it’s better to allow your savings to do their thing in the markets rather than trying to pick bottoms and tops or "timing" the market.

 “It may not seem like a big thing at first, but the compounding effect over time is significant.
 So, and this cannot be understated, the most important thing in relation to investing is to get started.
 None of us are able to time the market anyway,” says Peter Garnry, Chief Investment Strategist.